 - •Student Pre-Appeal Process Regarding Academic Integrity - The student may request a meeting with the notifying faculty member to discuss the infraction and the consequences within five school days of the notification of a violation of any area of the Academic Integrity Policy - If a resolution to the issue cannot be found or the student declines to meet with faculty member, the student may request a meeting with the Academic Dean, with or without the notifying faculty member, within five school days to further discuss the violation.
-The Academic Dean will make a decision regarding the violation - •Student Appeal Process Regarding Academic Integrity - Once the student has been notified of the decision, she/he may submit a written request for a hearing with the Academic Grievance Committee to the Provost and Vice President for Academic Affairs - The Academic Grievance Committee, along with the Provost and Vice President for Academic Affairs, will meet, make the final decision and notify all parties in writing of that decision - All persons involved will maintain confidentiality at all times.
-The records of the Academic Grievance Committee shall be maintained by the Office of the Provost and Vice President for Academic Affairs.
+The Associate Dean will make a decision regarding the violation - •Student Appeal Process Regarding Academic Integrity - Once the student has been notified of the decision, she/he may submit a written request for a hearing with the Academic Grievance Committee to the Associate Dean of Academic Affairs. - The Academic Grievance Committee, along with the Associate Dean of Academic Affairs, will meet, make the final decision and notify all parties in writing of that decision. - All persons involved will maintain confidentiality at all times.
+The records of the Academic Grievance Committee shall be maintained by the Office of the Associate Dean of Academic Affairs.